olegkleiman/crib/session14/iOS/readme.md

 # Install iOS (Swift)

-Usually, OpenCV functionality is wrapped in Objective C header file.
-Since there is no bridging between Swift and C++, that file exposes only pure C functions and uses OpenCV methods internally
+Because OpenCV is C++ libarary and there is no bridging between Swift and C++, usually, OpenCV functionality is wrapped in Objective C header file that exposes only pure C functions and uses OpenCV methods internally
 ``` Objective-C
 @interface OpenCVWrapper : NSObject
 - (void) isThisWorking;